What can you do when the markets get volatile?

 These insights and suggestions from our Chief Investment Office can help you navigate periodic ups and downs

 IT’S HARD NOT TO PANIC whenever the stock market takes a nosedive.
 In fact, at times of extreme volatility, many investors overreact and bail out of the market altogether, or they engage in what’s called the “ostrich effect” and essentially do nothing.
-While both reactions are understandable, neither one is going to help you make progress toward your long-term goals, notes Mary Ann Bartels, head of Merrill Lynch Wealth Management Portfolio Strategy.
-It’s also worth keeping in mind that volatility can open up new growth opportunities as some investments become more reasonably priced, she says.
-Below, Bartels offers useful guidance on how to navigate the market’s often choppy waters.
+While both reactions are understandable — especially during times of heightened volatility — neither one is going to help you make progress toward your long-term goals.

-A. At times like these, you hear a lot of people saying, “Put down your paper and turn off the TV.”
+A: At times like these, you hear a lot of people saying, “Put down your paper and turn off the TV.”
 I think that kind of advice misses the point.
 What’s happening in the markets is legitimate news, and it needs to be reported.
 But the media isn’t providing investment advice.
-It’s not accountable for your progress toward your goals.
+It’s not accountable for your progress toward your financial goals.
 You and your financial advisor are.
-It’s also important to separate the hype and the noise you might hear in the news from the reality of what’s happening in the markets.
-And you should look at these moments as opportunities to start a discussion with your advisor about what makes sense for you to do now.
+And you should look at these moments as opportunities to start a discussion with your advisor about what may make sense for you to do now.

 “One thing you can do is make sure that your portfolio is sufficiently diversified.
 A broad mix of investments can help you weather volatility.”